 From today you’ll know exactly how to cook the most delicious and authentic paella Valenciana as below we give you the traditional paella recipe step by step and strictly made with the ten paella ingredients required by the DO of paella Valenciana.

-Since October 2011 paella Valenciana has followed suit and is protected with a Designation of Origin.
-From that date on, any restaurant who offers paella Valenciana with this name must use the ten following ingredients:
+Since October 2011 Paella Valenciana has followed suit and is protected with a Designation of Origin.
+From that date on, any restaurant that offers paella Valenciana with this name must use the ten following ingredients:

 - Rice from Valencia

 - Extra-virgin olive oil

 - Garrofó, a large butter bean typical of Valencia

 It’s true, many people will be surprised that this paella Valenciana recipe doesn’t include seafood, but that’s because most people overseas associate paella with a rice dish with seafood.
 The Paella Valenciana DO is based in the traditional paella recipe that didn’t include seafood either except in some specific comarques or regions.